Summary

 In summary, for the purpose of further investigation, here are the key events:

-• Between February 14 and February 19, 2019, an individual who had access to the data sent to googleapis.com - potentially an employee of Google - processed the data that included my passphrase.
+• Between 2019-02-14 and 2019-02-19, an individual with access to data sent to googleapis.com could have processed information that included my passphrase.

-• On February 19, 2019, beginning at approximately 3:30 am UTC and continuing for about 15 minutes, my cryptocurrency assets were stolen.
+• On 2019-02-19 beginning at approximately 03:30 UTC and continuing for about 15 minutes, my cryptocurrency assets were stolen.
 By the end of this period, 90% of my assets had been taken.
 The remaining assets were left untouched because these particular assets were supported by the Exodus wallet but not the Coinomi wallet - a detail that could be seen as more than coincidental.

 For clarity, it's important to note that I took extensive precautions to keep my passphrase and wallet secure.
 I utilized a separate, isolated virtual machine equipped with anti-virus/anti-malware software and a firewall.
 I have been using other wallets on the same virtual machine for years, and until this incident, nothing had been stolen.
 The only wallet that was compromised was the one in which I had recently used my passphrase - the Coinomi wallet.